AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. In the `Configure AF Mapping` window, select an identity and select **Create**.

-  The AF Mapping is created for the selected identity.
+  The AF mapping is created for the selected identity.

-  **Note:** If an AF Mapping has been created with another tool, a warning is displayed.
+  **Note:** If an AF mapping has been created with another tool, a warning is displayed.

 1. Select **Close** to return to the utility.